saltyrtc/saltyrtc-meta/Protocol.md

 #### drop-responder

 After the initiator is authenticated towards the server, he may request that one or more responders shall be dropped from the server.
-The *id* field contains the hex encoded identity of a responder.
+The *id* field contains the assigned receiver byte of a responder.

 Encryption: NaCl Box (Server's Session Private Key, Client's Permanent Public Key)